dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-python.md

 :::code language="json" source="snippets/PythonSample/PythonSample.AppHost/Properties/launchSettings.json":::

-The `ASPIRE_ALLOW_UNSECURED_TRANSPORT` variable is required because when running locally the open telemetry client in Python rejects the local development certificate.
-Launch the App Host again:
+The `ASPIRE_ALLOW_UNSECURED_TRANSPORT` variable is required because when running locally the OpenTelemetry client in Python rejects the local development certificate.
+Launch the _app host_ again:

 ```dotnetcli
 dotnet run --project PythonSample.AppHost/PythonSample.AppHost.csproj
 ```

-Once the app has launched navigate to the dashboard and note that in addition to console log output, structured logging is also being routed through to the dashboard.
+Once the app host has launched navigate to the dashboard and note that in addition to console log output, structured logging is also being routed through to the dashboard.

 :::image source="media/python-telemetry-in-dashboard.png" lightbox="media/python-telemetry-in-dashboard.png" alt-text=".NET Aspire dashboard: Structured logging from Python process.":::